jl924/glacierRepo/README.md

 - View questions

   - The section displays up to 4 questions and 2 answers per question.
-Questions only contain their question body and include helpfulness and report functionality.
+Questions include helpfulness and report functionality.
   - Each answer includes the same functionality, with additional user and date information for the posted answer.
-If more than 2 answers exist, then a See More Answers button will appear that displays the remaining questions when clicked.
   - Clicking on the More Answered Questions button will expand the questions list to a scrollable list that includes the remaining questions.
-  - Each question and it's corresponding answers can be marked as helpful by clicking Yes.
-This will increase the helpfulness count of the respective question or answer by 1.
-Questions and answers can be reported by clicking on report which will mark them as reported in the system.
+  - Each question and it's corresponding answers can be marked as helpful or reported.

 - Search for a question

   - The search bar in the section allows searching for specific questions.
-The typed text will be matched against the question body and return any matching results.
-Clearing the search bar will return the questions list to the original questions.

 - Asking a question

-  - If a question is not found in the list, a new one can be asked by clicking the Add a Question button.
-This will bring up a modal from with 3 fields: question body, nickname, and email.
-All 3 fields are required and the cannot be submitted unless they are filled out.
+  - Clicking Add a Question will bring up a modal from with 3 fields: question body, nickname, and email.
+  - All 3 fields are validaed using Formik and Yup and the cannot be submitted unless they are filled out.

 - Answering a question

-  - Each question has an Add Answer button that will display a form modal for the question to be answered.
+  - Clicking Add Answer will open a form modal with 3 fields: answer body, nickname, and email.
-  - This modal consists of 3 fields: answer body, nickname, and email.
-These 3 fields are required and must be filled out before submitting.
+  - All 3 fields are validaed using Formik and Yup and the cannot be submitted unless they are filled out.
   - An optional photo is allowed to be uploaded by clicking on the Upload Photo button.
 Up to 5 photos can be selected.

 This component will extend the ability to view and search questions, ask questions, answer questions and provide feedback on questions about the current product.